univention/ox-connector/docs/ox-connector-app/configuration.rst

 .. envvar:: OX_CONNECTOR_STOP_ON_ERROR

-   Changes the bahavior of the app :program:`OX Connector` when it handles errors during synchronization.
+   Changes the behavior of the app :program:`OX Connector` when it handles errors during synchronization.
 It can either stop on any error and retry the failed action until it succeeds or the Administrator resolves it manually (``True``).
 The App can also continue with other actions in its queue and